 X5000/20 is the main board available and was also the beta test board that AmigaOS4 was developed on first.
 The CPU is a P5020, an e5500 dual-core running up to 2.0 Ghz and was finally released in October 2016, full price of pre-build system is at £1,799.99, unlike the X1000, it was possible to buy the motherboard on its own priced at £1,399.99 to allow Amiga users to build there own system to try and bring down cost for users to own a next gen Amiga.

 X5000/40 is the daddy of all next gen Amiga to date, the CPU will be P5040 quad-core CPU at 2.4Ghz, a limited supply of beta board where made in late 2017 and AmigaOS4.1 beta is running on the system, but it is not known when or if this system will be widely commercially available.
 Estimated price for a full system will be £2,000+ (this board could be the bases of X5000 Plus)

 At Amiwest 2016 it was announced that finally per-orders would now be taken for the X5000.
 This first production run would be named “Close Encounters“ systems, a similar theme to A-eon X1000 first system "First Contact".
-The system includes the Cysus motherboard, a the black boing ball case, this time based on Fractal Design 3300 case, with 2Gb of Ram, a Radeon HD 4650 1Gb graphics card and a DVD-RW drive priced at launch £1699 (it has since gone up to £1,799).
-However Its also come with Enhancer software 1.5, an A-Eon software product that adds a number of useful updates and tools to OS4, most importantly updates graphics supports for Radeon HD and beyond graphics cards.
-A sound card and ethernet card is also currently shipped with system.
+The system includes the Cysus motherboard, a the black boing ball case, this time based on Fractal Design 3300 case, with 2Gb of Ram, a Radeon HD 4650 1Gb graphics card, sound card and a DVD-RW drive priced at launch £1699, it has since gone up to £1,799.
+However at this new pirce it also now comes with Enhancer software 1.5, an A-Eon software product that adds a number of useful updates and tools to OS4, most importantly updates graphics supports for Radeon HD and beyond graphics cards.
+A ethernet card is also currently shipped with system.